Minutes from 29 December 1774 to 9 October 1783

 Rev. Robert Stevens has agreed to sell land needed for canal at 33s per acre and 35 years purchase, and accepted £100 in part purchase until land is measured.

-Mr Baylis reported that Mr Sanders had complained that the drains being built were not wide or deep enough to take flood water.
+Mr Baylis reported that Mr Saunders had complained that the drains being built were not wide or deep enough to take flood water.

 Mr Lingard to erect crane to loading stones and bricks.